KDMR

 KDMR (1190 AM) is a radio station licensed to Kansas City, Missouri, serving the Kansas City metropolitan area.
 The station is owned by the Catholic Radio Network, Inc. It airs a Roman Catholic religious radio format.
 KDMR airs both local shows and national programming from EWTN Radio.

 KDMR operates with 5000 watts by day.
-Because AM 1190 is a clear-channel frequency reserved for Class A stations KEX in Portland, Oregon, and XEWK in Zapopan, Jalisco, Mexico, KDMR must reduce power at night to 500 watts to avoid interference.
+Because AM 1190 is a clear-channel frequency reserved for Class A stations KEX in Portland, Oregon, KDMR must reduce power at night to 500 watts to avoid interference.
 Programming is simulcast on FM translator station K237GQ in Kansas City, Kansas, at 95.3 MHz.

 History

 On September 1, 1971, the station went on the air as KAYQ.
-It used the slogan "Fresh Air for Kansas City", and aired a Middle of the Road music and news format, competing with ratings leader KMBZ 980.
+It used the slogan "Fresh Air for Kansas City", and aired a middle of the road and news format, competing with ratings leader KMBZ 980.
 The format later changed to country music for several years.

-On December 20, 1978, the station changed its call sign to KJLA under Owner/General Manager Wilton "Chip" Osborn, and played 24-hour disco hits until that music phenomenon faded in 1980.
+On December 20, 1978, the station changed its call sign to KJLA under Owner/general manager Wilton "Chip" Osborn, and played 24-hour disco hits until that music phenomenon faded in 1980.
 Even the newscasts had a disco beat in the background.
-In the fall of 1981, KJLA switched to "The Music of Your Life," a syndicated adult standards format, and dropped all local newscasts.
+In the fall of 1981, KJLA switched to "The Music of Your Life", a syndicated adult standards format, and dropped all local newscasts.
 Yet several months later, the station received a national Associated Press award for its coverage of the deadly Hyatt Regency walkway collapse.

-On October 12, 1992, the station's call letters were changed to KFEZ, to reflect the "easy" sound of the station as a Music of Your Life network affiliate.
-On March 3, 1997, the format switched to Business News and the call letters were changed again to KPHN.
+On October 12, 1992, the station's call sign were changed to KFEZ, to reflect the "easy" sound of the station as a Music of Your Life network affiliate.
+On March 3, 1997, the format switched to Business News and the call sign were changed again to KPHN.
 During this time, the station carried the syndicated Imus in the Morning.